gertzMan/Solutions/README.md

 ### Versions

 - A node.js implementation that recursively prompts the user for input.
-- An implementation that assumes the input is given as a string i.e "5 4 3 5 0"
+- An implementation that assumes the input is given as a string i.e "5 4 3 5 0".
-- An implementation that assumes the input is given as an array
+- An implementation that assumes the input is given as an array.

 ## ✨ Bonus implementation to the bonus Question ✨